• Blog

 Overworked employee sitting at desk leaning back and feeling tired

-Although the terms “employee engagement” and “employee satisfaction” are often used interchangeably, they are not the same concepts.
-And if you aren’t intentional about your workplace strategies, you might end up focusing on the wrong thing.
+Although "employee engagement" and "employee satisfaction" are often used interchangeably, they are not the same concepts.
+You might focus on the wrong thing if you aren't intentional about your workplace strategies.

-For example, an employee (let’s call her Emily) might be satisfied by a job with predictable working hours, friendly-enough colleagues, a livable wage, and an office-wide open bar every Friday at 4 pm.
-Emily may even be satisfied enough to stay at this job for years on end.
+For example, an employee (let's call her Emily) might be satisfied by a job with predictable working hours, a livable wage, and an office-wide open bar every Friday at 4 pm.
+Emily may even be satisfied enough to stay at this job for years.

 Of course, employee engagement and job satisfaction are related.
-Employees must be satisfied with their work in order to engage in a meaningful way.
-So you could say that employee engagement hinges on job satisfaction — but not the other way around.
+Employees must be satisfied with their work to engage meaningfully.
+So, you could say that employee engagement hinges on job satisfaction — but not vice versa.

 What are the key drivers of employee engagement?

-So if a worker like Emily needs more than a “satisfying” work environment to feel genuinely engaged, the next question is obvious.
-What do they need in order to engage?
+So, if a worker like Emily needs more than a "satisfying" work environment to feel genuinely engaged, the next question is obvious.
+What do they need to drive morale?

 • Purpose